 I attribute all this to being in shape before and during pregnancy and to eating right while pregnant.
 (Although I did indulge here and there on chocolate and the occasional red velvet cupcake—what’s a pregnancy without chocolate?)

-Now I’m not back to my pre-prego bod, but I definitely know that I’m a lot closer thanks to the fact that I worked out, was in shape and ate right before and during my pregnancy.
+Now, I’m not back to my pre-prego bod, but I definitely know that I’m a lot closer thanks to the fact that I worked out, was in shape and ate right before and during my pregnancy.
 This saggy butt thing and loose belly-jelly issues are another story though but I’m at six-week postpartum and I’m ready to get started on the road back to bikiniville (Goal date: End of July—I have a family trip to the beach so I’d like to be as skinny as my sister’s who have each had three kids a piece and are thin mamas.)
 I will share with you my progress in the upcoming weeks and hopefully I will be able to inspire other new moms out there who are having a hard time getting themselves back in the saddle again!
+You can also check lifeasmama.com for more tips on how to lose the baby weight.

 Let me know you’re out there by sharing your stories, giving me a little push of support or by making the promise to yourself that you’ll get yourself in shape before you decide to get pregnant because that’s the first step in getting back your bod!
 (Think of it as a pre-emptive strike against unwanted body fat.)